-"(d1) Whenever a juvenile is removed from the home due to physical abuse, the director shall conduct a thorough review of the background of the alleged abuser.
+"(d1) Whenever a juvenile is removed from the home of a parent, guardian, custodian, stepparent, or adult relative entrusted with the juvenile's care due to physical abuse, the director shall conduct a thorough review of the background of the alleged abuser or abusers.
 This review shall include a criminal history check and a review of any available mental health records.
-If the review reveals that the alleged abuser has a history of violent behavior against people, the director shall petition the court to order the alleged abuser to submit to a complete mental health evaluation by a licensed psychologist or psychiatrist."
+If the review reveals that the alleged abuser or abusers have a history of violent behavior against people, the director shall petition the court to order the alleged abuser or abusers to submit to a complete mental health evaluation by a licensed psychologist or psychiatrist."